Publisher: William Morrow Paperbacks

 I like it a lot!
 The colors and texture remind me of an old photograph and the decision to leave out the little girl's face but show her full shadow really helps highlight the idea that these children were little more than shadows to many people they came into contact with.
 Their identities, in large part, were stolen from them and they were often treated like just another number.
 The solitary figure with her little battered suitcase is quite a sad and lonely picture as well.
 I think it fits the storyline of Rachel's childhood very well.

 My Rating: 4.0/5.0

-Thank you to TLC Book Tours for providing me with a free copy of Secrets of Nanreath Hall in exchange for an honest review!
-Continue below for more information about the book, the author, and the rest of the blog tour!
+Thank you to TLC Book Tours for providing me with a free copy of Orphan Number Eight in exchange for an honest review!
+Be sure to continue below for information on the author, the blog tour and where you can grab your own copy!

 About the Author

-Find out more about Alix at her website, and connect with her on Facebook and Twitter.
-You can also follow her on Pinterest.
+Find out more about Kim at her website, and connect with her on Facebook, Twitter, and Instagram.

 Buy the Book